xefcxefcxefc/Firnauhi/README.md

 Credits for 101% of the mod go to Firmament and their original developers - https://github.com/FirmamentMC/Firmament.

 If Firmament devs see this - yes I don't fucking know how github works.
+You could probably tell.
 I don't know why it tried to publish to Modrinth.
-I don't want to learn how this platform works, I just uploaded the source code.
+I don't want to learn how this platform works, I just uploaded the source code painstakingly.
+Hope you can understand, I mean no harm to you or your mod.

 Modified 100% by Claude, my beloved.